zitadel/zitadel/docs/docs/quickstarts/login/angular.md

 }
 ```

-Our example includes a _StatehandlerService_ to redirect the user back to the route where he initially came from.
+Our example includes a `StatehandlerService` to redirect the users back to the route where they started.
 If you don't need such behavior, you can omit the following line from the `authenticate()` method above.

 ```ts